l0rd/blog-files/domeide/README.md

 ## Docker and IDEs

-Ok, it should be clear why Docker is usefull for development now.
+Ok, it should be clear why Docker is useful for development now.
 And we have illustrated that with a bunch of commands you can use on your favorite shell.
 And we love our shells.
 The problem is that a trait of remarcable developers is [inspired laziness](http://blog.codinghorror.com/get-me-the-laziest-people-money-can-buy/).
 This mean that if we are coding inside our favorite IDE we don't want to get outside of it.
 We want to run containers right from the IDE.

 Unfortunately Docker isn't supported by major IDEs right now.